 11. Soups and Stews

-For the last year, I’ve started swapping whole grains in for the rice and pasta in any of our favorite soups and stews.
+I’ve successfully swapped whole grains in for the rice and pasta in many of our favorite soups and stews.

 Related Recipes: